Title/s: Assistant Professor

 Gema Kloppe-Santamaría (PhD, New School for Social Research) is assistant professor of Latin American history at Loyola University, Chicago.
 Her research analyzes the history of Latin American processes of state building across the 20th and 21st centuries, with a particular attention to questions of violence, crime, justice, and the rule of law.

-Santamaría is main editor of the books Violence and Crime in Latin America: Representations and Politics (University of Oklahoma Press, 2017) and Seguridad Humana violencia crónica en México: nuevas lecturas y propuestas desde abajo violencia crónica en México: nuevas lecturas y propuestas desde abajo (Porrúa -ITAM, 2019).
+Kloppe-Santamaría is main editor of the books Human Security and Chronic Violence in Mexico (Porrúa -ITAM, 2019), Seguridad Humana violencia crónica en México: nuevas lecturas y propuestas desde abajo (Porrúa -ITAM, 2019), and Violence and Crime in Latin America: Representations and Politics (University of Oklahoma Press, 2017).
 She has also authored numerous articles and chapters, as well as reports for the United Nations Development Program, the Woodrow Wilson Center for International Scholars, and the Norwegian Peacebuilding Resource Center (NOREF).

 20th and 21st Century Latin American history; violence, crime, the rule of law

 Professional & Community Affiliations

 Latin American Studies Association (LASA); American Historical Association (AHA)